uniqkod/javadumpmngmt/pod-priority.md

 ### What is Guaranteed:

-✅ **DaemonSet scheduling priority**: DaemonSet pods are scheduled before application pods due to higher priority
+✅ **StatefulSet scheduling priority**: StatefulSet pods are scheduled before application pods due to higher priority

-✅ **DaemonSet readiness**: Init container ensures volume manager is ready before app starts
+✅ **StatefulSet readiness**: Init container ensures volume manager is ready before app starts

 ✅ **Storage availability**: Application never starts until `/mnt/dump` is mounted and ready

-✅ **Node-level guarantee**: Each node runs DaemonSet before scheduling lower-priority pods
+✅ **Node-level guarantee**: Each node runs StatefulSet before scheduling lower-priority pods

 ### What is NOT Guaranteed: